Beware of Expert Words with Two Meanings

 Now suppose a statistical expert analyzes the hiring data and concludes that the outcomes were not independent.
 The expert means something quite specific: rejection rates move together across offices.
 Offices with lower hiring rates for one group tend to have lower hiring rates for that group elsewhere.
 Once we know what happened in one office, we can make a better probabilistic prediction about what happened in another.

 That is dependence in the probabilistic sense.
-It may be real fact, exactly the sort of pattern a good statistical expert should notice.
+It may be a real statistical fact, exactly the sort of pattern a good statistical expert should notice.
 It may also matter legally, because it bears on whether the challenged outcomes look like isolated local decisions or like results produced within a shared hiring system.

 But notice how the word “independent” now carries two meanings at once.
 The company is using the word to describe how the managers acted.
 The expert is using the word to describe how the outcomes behave statistically.
 Those are related ideas, but they are not the same.